Gaza endures one of war's bloodiest nights with 400 dead

 Many of those killed and wounded were women and children.

-About 5,000 Palestinians, mainly civilians, have been killed in Gaza during Israeli bombardments in retaliation for the Hamas attacks on October 7.
+About 5,000 Palestinians, mainly civilians, have been killed in Gaza during Israeli bombardments in retaliation for the Hamas attacks on October 7, the Hamas-run Health Ministry said.

-Israeli jets bombed Al Shifaa hospital complex in central Gaza city on Sunday.
-Al Shifaa is sheltering civilians, most of whom are wounded and in need of treatment, as well as medical staff, according to Wafa.
+Israeli jets bombed Al Shifa hospital complex in central Gaza city on Sunday.
+Al Shifa is sheltering civilians, most of whom are wounded and in need of treatment, as well as medical staff, according to Wafa.

 The compound of Al Quds hospital in Tal Al Hawa district in west of Gaza was hit for a second time.